Skip to content

 You can get your free credit report at the Annual Credit Report site once a year (every 365 days).
 There is no charge or credit card needed.
 By federal law, you are allowed to get a free credit report yearly from all 3 credit bureaus, Equifax, Experian, and TransUnion.

 This is the only official site directed by federal law to offer free credit reports.
 I can’t confirm that it’s the only site that offers free credit reports, but I can confirm that I have never had to pay for my credit reports when using this site.
-There are upsells for credit scores but you can get that from Mint for free and some credit card companies also offer free credit or FICO Scores with active accounts.
+There are upsells for checking credit scores but you can get that from Mint or Credit Karma for free and some credit card companies also offer free credit or FICO Scores with active accounts.
 So, just get the free credit reports and you’re good.

 Diligently check your credit.
 Look for errors or negative marks and take the steps to correct them.
 You will see the changes in your FICO Score once you start keeping track of, paying attention to, and acting on what’s happening with your money and your money history.